umaim/SKE/README.md

 These feature need broswer support.(Chrome version 64+,latest Firefox/Opera/Safari/Microsoft Edge)

-1. Open [chrome://flags](chrome://flags/#enable-desktop-pwas), Enable "Desktop PWAs".(Note: Chrome will restart.)
+1. Open Chrome Flags(chrome://flags/#enable-desktop-pwas), Enable "Desktop PWAs".(Note: Chrome will restart.)
 2. Open [SKE](https://ske.cloudswift.me), then click "Customize and control Google Chrome" and select "Install to desktop..."
 3. Well done!
 Now, you can use it offline.
-4. You can open it via [Chrome Apps](chrome://apps) or Windows Start Menu.
+4. You can open it via Chrome Apps(chrome://apps) or Windows Start Menu.

 ### Install to Desktop by Chrome Demo